 How to make ginger garlic paste:

 Ginger Garlic Paste: This can be store bought, but it’s so easy to make at home.
-You need to blend together an equal amount of peeled sliced ginger and garlic cloves with 1 tbsp of vegetable oil or so until a paste forms.
+You need to blend together an equal amount of peeled sliced ginger and garlic cloves with 1 tablespoon of vegetable oil or so until a paste forms.
 I used 60 grams each of ginger and garlic.

 I have a whole blog post on this, if you want to check it out!